Meet the 2021 finalists

 Eilidh is a two-time Senior Scottish Champion and was inducted into the University of Edinburgh Sporting Hall of Fame in 2018.

 Current position: Canoe Slalom Athlete and Founder of Slalom Inspires.

 Voting has now closed.
 You can find out more about who won here:

 About the selection committee

-We gathered a group of University of Edinburgh students, staff and alumni representatives to help select our three finalists.
+We gathered a group of University of Edinburgh students, staff and alumni representatives to help select our four finalists.